SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 |   |── flux_curve.txt
 ```

-The schematic of the circuit is implemented in the `user_circuit.jl` file.
 A scheme of the circuit with the device parameters is presented below.

 <p align="center">
     <img src="images/SchemeSNAIL.png", alt = "Scheme of the SNAIL-based JTWPA">
 </p>

 The SNAIL-based JTWPA consists of *N* macrocells.
 Each macrocell is composed of multiple single cells, collectively referred to as the *loading pitch*.
-Specifically, each macrocell contains*loading pitch*-1 identical cells, known as unloaded cells, and a single distinct cell, called the loaded cell.
+Specifically, each macrocell contains *loading pitch*-1 identical cells, known as unloaded cells, and a single distinct cell, called the loaded cell.
 This structured design enables 3WM through dispersive engineering techniques.
 Each individual cell of the SNAIL-based JTWPA consists of two parallel branches.
 The branches of the loaded cell are
 1. The first branch contains a single small Josephson junction (JJ) characterized by a *small junction area* $A_{\text{J}}$ and a *critical current density* $ρ_{\text{Ic}}$, that toghether define the critical current $I_{\text{c}}$ of the junction.
 2. The second branch consists of three larger Josephson junctions, whose areas areas are scaled according to the *alpha* $α$ parameter of the SNAIL.
 Specifically, these JJs have an area of $A_{\text{J}}/α$.

 Additionally, the cell is connected to ground through a gate capacitance, which value is given by the *dielectric thickness* $t$ between the capacitor plates.
 The distinction between the loaded and unloaded cells is determined by two key parameters: the loading inductance $L_{\text{l}}$ and the loading capacitance $C_{\text{l}}$, which define the inductance ratio (or equivalently the $A_{\text{J}}$ ratio) and capacitance ratio between the loaded and unloaded cells.
+The phase differences across the small junction and the large junctions are related to an external magnetic flux.
+This is given by a flux line that delivers a CW current.

+##  **The SNAIL-based JTWPA working space**

+- *device_parameters_space*

-These parameters are defined inside specific rangwa given by the fab constraints, including lithography resolution and deposition and growth of thin films (e.g., Al-AlOx).
+The SNAIL parameters are defined inside specific range given by the fab constraints, including lithography resolution and deposition, and growth of thin films (e.g., Al-AlOx).
 The space formed by these parameters is defined insede the  `device_parameters_space.json`.
 An example of this file is shown below.

 ```plaintext
 {